chakrabar/chakrabar.github.io/_posts/articles/2018-03-05-code-quality-management.md

 #### Static Code Analysis

 Static Code Analysis tools are a type of applications that can read through static code (without executing the code) and find problems.
-They generally have a set of rules for good-code (also called _"coding rules"_, _"style guidelines"_ etc.), and check if the current code follow those rules or not.
+They generally have a set of rules for good-code (also called _"coding rules"_, _"style guidelines"_ etc.) like, "this class name does not have recommended Pascal casing", "that method is too long", "this statement should have a null check", "exception is swallowed here" etc.

+Static code analysis tools check if the current code follow those rules or not.
 For each deviation from those rules, it shows errors/warnings/suggestion as configured.
 For example, [SonarQube](https://www.sonarqube.org/) has static code analysis for many languages.
 For .NET projects, there are some specific tools like [StyleCop](https://github.com/StyleCop) that looks at C# source code and [FxCop](https://msdn.microsoft.com/en-us/library/bb429476(v=vs.80).aspx) that examines compiled binaries.

 How does static code analysis help?